stade/robot-appium-demo/readme.md

 # Robot+appium-demo

 Basic demo for running robot framework tests with Appium using calculator application for android.

+Demo is developed and works at least with following environments:
-Works & tested with Ubuntu/Linux Mint 17.2
+* Ubuntu/Linux Mint 17.2 OS
+* Nexus 5 emulator and real Nexus 5 device.

 # Required dependencies
 * Robot Framework